- Left atrium (7)

 The heart is a muscle that pumps oxygen rich blood (red blood) and nutrients to all parts of your body through tubes called arteries.
 Like all muscles in the body, the heart also needs oxygen to work efficiently.
 Oxygen is supplied by the coronary arteries.
 When these arteries become significantly narrowed, less oxygen is supplied and chest pain on exertion can develop.
 This is called angina.
 If the coronary arteries block completely then a heart attack occurs and the muscle area supplied by this artery then dies.
 The blocked or narrowed arteries can be reopened using a balloon and a metal tube called a stent.
 This procedure is called angioplasty (see case 1).

 The heart has four chambers (the right atrium, the left atrium, the right ventricle and the left ventricle – figure 1).
 Each heart beat is a result of an electrical stimulation that starts in the top right hand chamber of the heart (the right atrium) and this electrical impulse is conducted down “cables” to the various chambers (image).
 Any part of this electrical circuit can become diseased resulting in either slow or fast heart rates.
 Either very slow or very fast heart rates can result in palpitations, dizziness or a collapse (loss of consciousness).
-If the heart is too slow then a pacemaker is required (image).
-If the heart rate is too fast, then depending on the mechanism of the fast heart rate, either tablets, ablation therapy (using heat energy to modify some of the electrical circuits) or a defibrillator (like a pacemaker but treats very fast life threatening heart rhythms), may be required (image).
+If the heart is too slow then a pacemaker is required (figure 2).
+If the heart rate is too fast, then depending on the mechanism of the fast heart rate, either tablets, ablation therapy (using heat energy to modify some of the electrical circuits) or a defibrillator (like a pacemaker but treats very fast life threatening heart rhythms), may be required (figure 3).

 When the pumping action of the heart fails, a condition called heart failure develops.
 This can result in symptoms of shortness of breath, fatigue and swollen ankles.
 The treatment of this condition is dependent of the cause of the injury to the heart muscle.